- Home

 Level

-Level 8 - 9
+Level 9

-EIT’s Master of Nursing programme will enhance your nursing knowledge, skills in critical analysis, constructive synthesis, along with advanced practice and research within your specialty area, particularly in preparation for advanced practice roles.
+The EIT Master of Nursing programme will enhance your nursing knowledge, skills in critical analysis, constructive synthesis, along with advanced practice and research within your specialty area, particularly in preparation for advanced practice roles.

-We recommend that you take the opportunity to discuss study options with the Postgraduate Programmes Coordinator (Nursing) prior to enrolment, to help ensure that you select the most appropriate nursing pathway to meet your career goals.
 For nurses considering the Nurse Practitioner pathway, the Nursing Council of New Zealand requires that you complete specific courses.

 Outline